Student Blogging Assignments

 Are student blogs protected under FERPA?

 While FERPA guidelines restrict the open sharing of students’ personal information and educational records, “it does not and should not prevent students and faculty members from working in public and semipublic spaces, such as open course blogs” (Davis et al., 2020).
 Instructors may not post student grades or perform evaluative grading work in public spaces where student names are identified, but assignments in which students post their own work publicly are not considered a violation of protected information.
-That said, you might consider some guidelines when creating public blog assignments for students:

 • Let students know that a blogging assignment is going to be publicly viewable.